cuiyongbo/hello-world/my_wiki/shell_command/grep_command.rst

          Quiet; do not write anything to standard output.
 Exit immediately with zero status if any match is found, even if an error was detected.
-         Also see the :option:`-s` or :option:`--no-messages` option.
-         (:option:`-q` is specified by POSIX.)

       .. option:: -s, --no-messages

          Suppress error messages about nonexistent or unreadable files.
-         Portability note: unlike GNU *grep*, 7th Edition Unix *grep* did not conform to POSIX, because it lacked :option:`-q` and its :option:`-s` option behaved like GNU grep's :option:`-q` option.
-USG-style *grep* also lacked :option:`-q` but its :option:`-s` option behaved like GNU *grep*.
-Portable shell scripts should avoid both :option:`-q` and :option:`-s` and should redirect standard and error output to :file:`/dev/null` instead.  (:option:`-s` is specified by POSIX.)

    #.
 Output Line Prefix Control

       .. option:: -b, --byte-offset

          Print the 0-based byte offset within the input file before each line of output.
 If :option:`-o, --only-matching` is specified, print the offset of the matching part itself.

       .. option:: -H, --with-filename